Skip to main content

 1. Space name (editable) This is the name of the extracted space, based on the IFC spaces that were included in the detected closed volume.
 If several IFC spaces were enclosed in one detected volume, the names will be concatenated (e.g. “Kitchen, Living room”).

-2. Model name (editable) This is the name of the model to be added into the space: if the space already exists, the model will be added to the existing space.
-As a reminder, each project contains spaces, which themselves can contain several models - each of them being an iteration in the design process.
-In the web app, when you are in the space view you will be able to see both models.
+2. Geometry name (editable) This is the name of the geometry to be added into the space: if the space already exists, the geometry will be added to the existing space.
+As a reminder, each project contains spaces, which themselves can contain several geometry iterations, to follow the design process.
+In the web app, when you are in the space view you will be able to see both iterations.

 3. Use this check mark to select or deselect all the spaces